-A wide variety of hairstyles are permissible, but those which border upon (or cross) the bizarre are not, on the grounds that they represent an unacceptable image of the school.
-Unacceptable styles include skinhead, punk, mohican and whole or partial colouring of an unnatural shade, e.g.: blue and bleached hair.
+Hairstyles should be smart and in keeping with a formal learning environment.
+Unacceptable styles include skinhead or punk styles, and whole or partial colouring of an unnatural shade, e.g. blue, bright red and bleached hair.
 Razor cuts or shaved heads forming patterns to the scalp also come into this category.